simpleinjector/Documentation/source/extensibility.rst

         return instance;
     }

 The example above shows the registration code from the Glimpse plugin component.
 It registers an interception delegate to the *CollectResolvedInstance* method by calling *container.Options.RegisterResolveInterceptor*.
-The *c => true* lambda informs Simple Injector that the *CollectResolvedInstance* method should always for every service that is being resolved.
+The *c => true* lambda informs Simple Injector that the *CollectResolvedInstance* method should always be applied for every service that is being resolved.
 This makes sense for the Glimpse plugin, because the user would want to get a complete view of what is being resolved during that request.

 When a user calls **Container.GetInstance** or **InstanceProducer.GetInstance**, instead of creating the requested instance, Simple Injector will call the *CollectResolvedInstance* method and supplies to that method: